noudess/docs-main/PEQ-Setup-using-XAMPP.md

 * [[WinRAR|winrar]]

 ##### The Walk-Thru
 1. **Get the server source.** In your XAMPP directory, create folder to store your EQEmu files.
 I've selected c:\xampp\eqemu.
 Within that folder, create a source folder.
-Using TortoiseGit, clone the source files from https://github.com/EQEmu/Server.git into c:\xampp\eqemu\source\Server.
+Using TortoiseGit, clone the source files from https://github.com/EQEmu/Server.git into c:\xampp\eqemu\source\Server\.
 To do this, you can right-click inside your source folder and select "Git Clone...".
 2. Configure the source with CMake.
 3. Build the source.
 4. Get the database.